List of automobiles notable for negative reception: Ford Escort MK V (European version) (1990–92)

 In 1990, Ford of Europe launched the fifth generation of the Ford Escort, which had consistently been the best-selling car in markets including the United Kingdom during the 1980s, and thus was longed-for by the public.
-However the new Escort was widely considered a major disappointment when it went on sale in September 1990.
+However, the new Escort was widely considered a major disappointment when it went on sale in September 1990.
 It was criticized for using carried-over ageing and low performance engines from the previous Escorts despite its new body, as well as its disappointing ride and handling, bland styling, and failing to improve on its predecessor.
 Top Gear's Jeremy Clarkson called the Escort's steering a "joke", while the Autocar magazine headlined a comparison as "Escort Meets Its Rivals And Loses".

 Its bad press reception led to Ford to undertake an emergency facelift, with the new updated model going on sale in September 1992 and much improved, with new and better 16-valve fuel-injected Zetec engines.
 This helped improve the car's poor image, although it still failed to become as successful as planned.
 Despite its bad reception, the car still sold well in Europe and especially the UK market, mostly due to its competitive pricing, which was the only real advantage it had over acclaimed rivals including the Citroen ZX, Rover 200 Series, Vauxhall/Opel Astra and MK3 Volkswagen Golf.
 In 2015, Driving.co.uk put it in its list of the 10 "worst production cars of all time".
-The Escort was updated again at the beginning of 1995, and continued in production until 2000, two years after the launch of its successor, the Focus.
+The Escort was updated again at the beginning of 1995, and continued in production until the year 2000, two years after the launch of its successor, the Focus.